nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

 The favourite/unfavourite mechanism is faciliated by `LogicManager` and `ModelManager`.
-A `isFavourite` attribute is stored internally in `Flashcard`, to keep track of whether the flashcard is favourited.
+A `isFavourite` boolean attribute is stored internally in `Flashcard`, to keep track of whether the flashcard is favourited.
 When the user favourites a flashcard, `isFavourite` is set to true, and set to false otherwise.

 It implements the following operations:
 * `Flashcard#isFavourite()` - Checks whether the current flashcard is favourited